aescobarr/nhc-georef/README.md

 # Georef

 Georef is a georeferencing data tool originally created for the Museu de Ciencies Naturals de Barcelona - [MCNB](https://museuciencies.cat/).
-It allows the storage, indexing and querying of georeferencing data, including geometry, and supports multiple versions of the data.
+It allows storage, indexing and querying of georeferencing data, including geometry, and supports multiple versions of the data.
 Georef is built using [Django](https://www.djangoproject.com/).

 The application exposes an API which allows mainly querying the underlying data.
-The API is a separate project and can be found here: https://github.com/aescobarr/djangoref_api
+The API is a separate project and can be found [here](https://github.com/aescobarr/djangoref_api)

 ## Getting Started